 email_idunique identifier that is also part of the default unsubscribe link:

 Can I specify which campaign(s) get forwarded to an external webhook?
-If you want to monitor only a specific campaign, you’ll need to select webhook events based on the
+No. If you want to monitor only a specific campaign, you’ll need to handle the logic on your end to filter out unwanted webhook events based on their

 email_draftedevents for that